XavierMerino01/MiX-TriviaGame/README.md

 ## Adaptation

-As mentioned, the first purpose of the project was personal, but upon deciding to expand and polish it for portfolio usage.
-The decision to remove personal data was almost mandatory and it included having to change and adapt some of the functionalities.
+As mentioned, the first purpose of the project was personal, but upon deciding to expand and polish it for portfolio usage the decision to remove personal data was almost mandatory and it included having to change and adapt some of the functionalities.
 Here are some of the changes that deserve a mention: